RegionalPlanAssoc/cruisedetector/README.md

 You may use [Github Desktop](https://desktop.github.com/download/) to download cruising and pgMapMatch with version control.

 Add the following to the base directory as well:
-1. Download the **street network data** as an `.osm.pbf` file from Geofabrik.
-The sample location data corresponds to [Washington State osm.pbf](https://download.geofabrik.de/north-america/us/washington.html).
+1. Download the **street network data** as an `.osm.pbf` (Open Street Maps Protocolbuffer Binary Format) file from Geofabrik.
+The sample location data is located within Seattle and thus corresponds to [Washington State osm.pbf](https://download.geofabrik.de/north-america/us/washington.html) street network.
 2. Download the **GPS traces**.
 You may use [sample location data](https://drive.google.com/file/d/1R1Vu1DW4EewiQ7_Wezf4C62bZDhUzjfp/view?usp=sharing) from Quadrant to the cruising folder.
 You will need to extract the outermost `.zip` archive using 7-Zip or "Extract all..." in Windows, but you do NOT need to unzip the .gz files within this file.
 3. A folder titled `output` to store logs.

 #### osm2po
 Download [osm2po](http://osm2po.de/) to the folder.
-* This will be downloaded as a .zip archive which you must extract, such as by using 7-Zip or "Extract all..." in Windows.
+* This will be downloaded as a .zip archive, which you must extract using 7-Zip, "Extract all..." in Windows, or another decompressor.
 * You will have to use the basepath that the osm2po folder (i.e. `C:\cruisebase\osm2po-5.5.16`)  is downloaded into within cruising, so as a reminder, it is recommended that the final filepath to the executable file (i.e. `osm2po-core-5.5.16-signed.jar`) should have no spaces.

 ##### Configuring osm2po.config